Qizhong-George-Guo/qizhong-guo/index.md

 ## Facilities

-Laboratory and instructional facilities that support teaching, experimentation, and selected research activities in water resources and environmental systems.
+A brief overview of laboratory and instructional facilities that support teaching, experimentation, and selected research in water resources and environmental systems.

-These include hydraulic and hydrologic teaching laboratories and experimental setups used in both coursework and student projects.
+These facilities include flumes, hydraulic and hydrologic apparatus, and other tools used in coursework, student projects, and collaborative studies.

 [View Facilities →](https://qizhong-guo.org/facilities)